 For most applications, this haul bag is too small for single haul bag use.
 It will likely need to be paired with a bigger model, such as the Metolius Half Dome Haul Bag, on steep routes.

-While this is less expensive than it's Metolius counterpart, we think its also a lot less featured.
-We would still lean toward spending more money on the Metolius.
+This bag is a little more expensive than it's Metolius counterpart and also a lot less featured.
+We would recommend the Metolius.

 OutdoorGearLab Member Reviews